mikefarah/yq/pkg/yqlib/doc/operators/datetime.md

 ```

 ## Format: from custom date time
-Use with_dtformat to set a custom datetime format for parsing.
+Use with_dtf to set a custom datetime format for parsing.

 Given a sample.yml file of:
 ```yaml